nikli2507/Cloud-Computing-Prometheus-Grafana/PROPOSAL.md

   - Define Alert Rules
   - Setup of Grafana

-Our application should create random numbers on request with vastly different runtimes on every request.
+Our application should create a textual output (e.g. random numbers) on request with vastly differing runtimes to generate every request, or changing periodically.